Dispatch's Second Chance (and The Game Awards Predictions)

 This might be my tower fall.
 I think about it every other day.

-I recommend playing the tutorial, which is fine.
-And then just getting in a lobby together for an hour with all the maps on rotation.
+I recommend playing the tutorial, which is fine, and then just getting in a lobby together for an hour with all the maps on rotation.

 Straft Hat, in case you're not aware, is a 1v1 FPS multiplayer game where they just toss you maps like fucking crazy.
 Like each match lasts.

-Frickin, did did you ever play this?
+Priffin, did you ever play this?
 12 seconds.

 No, I'm watching a trailer.
 I mean, it doesn't look like my jam, but it looks like something that I wish was my jam.

-It looks like, you know, a Counter-Strike or something intense sort of genuinely
+It looks like, you know, a Counter-Strike or something intense, sort of.
+Genuinely,

 Okay.
 Yeah.